vesperix/libvxsdr/docs/source/device_model.rst

 The top level of the device model is the VXSDR device, which has the following components:

     * Data and Command Transport
-    * Time reference
+    * Time Reference
-    * Frequency reference
+    * Frequency Reference

 A device is linked to an instance of the VXSDR class on the host by a transport layer;
 currently Ethernet UDP is the only supported transport.
 Each device also has a